 The training to decrease the complexity of the use of tools from the Global Atlas has already been designed.
 It was conducted as a pilot project for the countries Egypt, Peru and Tanzania.
-Despite this training, the Global Atlas team yet needs to find the perfect way of implementation (A. O. Ali, interview, July 7th, 2015).
+Despite this training, the Global Atlas team still needs to find the perfect way of implementation (A. O. Ali, interview, July 7, 2015).
 The second challenge, the computational power, despite being dependent on other variables, primarily depends on the Central Processing Unit (CPU).
 For the CPU progress, there has been a law observable known as Moore’s law (Moore, 1956, p.
 114ff), which describes the doubling of the amount of transistors in an integrated circuit every two years.
 Should this law hold true, exascale (a quintillion calculations per second) computers can be expected in 2023 (Thibodeau, 2014).
 Having not only the GIS industry for renewable energy rely on computational power, but all the other big industries as well, enables the prediction of progress in this section.
 (Mulligan, 2014)